OHMMYCodeEz/Script/README.md

         if Distance < 25 then
             Speed = 5000
         elseif Distance < 50 then
-            Speed = 3000
+            Speed = 1000
         elseif Distance < 150 then
-            Speed = 1000
+            Speed = 900
         elseif Distance < 250 then
             Speed = 800
         elseif Distance < 500 then